3dgiordano/covid-19-uy-vacc-data/README.md

 ## About

-This project was created to publicize the Covid-19 vaccination information carried out in Uruguay.
+This project was created by [@3dgiordano](https://github.com/3dgiordano) to publicize the Covid-19 vaccination information carried out in Uruguay.

 It was born as a collaboration to provide updated data to [Our World in Data](https://ourworldindata.org/)